devab2081/ethical-hacking-daily-log/Day-09/questions.md

-# Questions – Day 9
+### Questions

-- What did I not fully understand today?
+- What happens if session IDs are predictable?
-- What should I revise again?
+- Why is authorization needed after authentication?
-- Interview or thinking questions
+- How can session timeouts improve security?